Prostate Problems: Enlarged Prostate

 Benign prostatic hyperplasia (BPH), is a condition caused by an enlarged prostate and usually affects aging men.
 The prostate surrounds the urethra just below the bladder.
 As the prostate enlarges, it can squeeze the urethra and can irritate or block the bladder, causing men to have trouble urinating.

-- The frequent need to empty the bladder, as often as every one to two hours, especially during night
+- The frequent need to empty the bladder, as often as every one to two hours, especially during the night

 - A feeling that the bladder is not empty, even after urinating

 - An inability to delay urination once the urge to urinate arises

 - Trouble starting to urinate, often requiring you to push or strain to urinate

 - The need to stop and start urinating several times when the bladder is emptied

 - In extreme cases, the inability to urinate at all.
 This is an emergency, and you should seek attention immediately

 Factors That Put You at Higher Risk for an Enlarged Prostate Include:

 - A family history of Benign Prostatic Hyperplasia (BPH)